chalaev/cloud/README.md

 -   `M-x cloud-add` adds one or several files to the list of "clouded" files.
     This means that `M-x cloud-sync` command will upload these "clouded" files to the remote server if they are updated.
 Supposed to be used in dired buffer for several
-    (marked) files, or (when no files are marked) for a single file. **Files edited in emacs are clouded automatically,** but there are exceptions – see the
+    (marked) files, or (when no files are marked) for a single file. **Files edited in emacs are clouded automatically,** but there are exceptions – see
     [sample configuration file](config) and the [source code](cloud.org).
     Works both on files and directories.
 -   `M-x cloud-forget` is the opposite of `M-x cloud-add`.